Mitsubishi Pajero: Fourth generation (V80, V90; 2006)

 From 2009 a new series was introduced; "NT", the 3.0L V6 engine was dropped in the GCC markets, and was replaced by a 3.5L V6 engine, rated for 141 kW and 306 Nm torque.
 Further revisions to the 3.2 L Turbo Diesel in the 2011 model year saw the power and torque increased to 147 kW and 441 Nm respectively, though the addition of a variable geometry turbo among other changes.
 Both engines met Euro V emissions standards.
 The 3.8 L petrol engine remained at 184 kW and 329 Nm (using 95 RON fuel).
 There is also a panel van version available in markets where such a model can be registered at a lower tax rate.
 Vehicles also received a rear locking differential as standard and towing was increased to 3,000 kg braked with 180 kg of ball weight.
 Interestingly, in some markets such as Ireland and Germany, the Pajero received an increased braked towing capacity of 3500 kg up to a 12% grade with a 150 kg ball weight.
 Backwards compatible with all models from 2007 onwards, it utilised a heavy-duty towbar from German manufacturer MVG GmbH that is only available through authorised Mitsubishi dealerships.
 The automatic transmission was also upgraded by way of the Aisin-Warner A750F (the same as is used in certain Toyota Tundra, Lexus LX 470 and other heavy-duty / full-size Toyota models) while using Mitsubishi's own INVECS-II transmission programming.
 Interiors were changed slightly, with upper plastic trim panels moving from a light grey, to a warm beige colour.
 In certain markets a full beige interior was offered with beige seats and beige lower trim panels.
 Exceed models gained an 860 watt, 12-speaker, Rockford Acoustic Design sound system with 5.1 surround sound and a 10" DVC subwoofer.

 For the 2010 model year the Pajero gained a subwoofer in certain lower spec models as well as a new grille.
-In the Australian market, a 'Platinum' grade was offered with a reversing camera, fog lamps, a rear deflector and special badging and floor mats as well as Mitsubishi's Multi Communication System (MMCS) with satellite navigation and Bluetooth.
+In the Australian market, a 'Platinum' trim was offered with a reversing camera, fog lamps, a rear deflector and special badging and floor mats as well as Mitsubishi's Multi Communication System (MMCS) with satellite navigation and Bluetooth.